Question: Are Sikhs Muslims? 10 Ways Sikhism Differs From Islam

 10 Ways Sikhism Differs From Islam

-- Islam originated is 610 A.D. with Prophet Mohammad and the Quran (Koran) and its roots can be traced to about 2000 B.C in the Middle East to Ishmael the illegitimate son of Abraham's begotten with his wife Sarah's handmaiden Hagar.
-Ishmael and his mother were cast out when Abraham and his wife Sarah produced their legitimate son Isaac.
-(Quaran accounts conflict with Torah and Old Testament accounts in Genesis 15-25).
+Islam originated in 610 A.D. with Prophet Muhammad and the Quran (Koran).
+Islam's roots can be traced to about 2000 B.C in the Middle East to Ishmael the illegitimate son of Abraham's begotten with his first wife Sarah's handmaiden, Hagar given to Abraham by Sarah "to be his wife."
+(Genesis 16:2) Because Hagar despised and mocked her mistress, at Sarah's behest, Hagar and her son Ishmael at age 16 were cast out after Abraham and his wife Sarah produced their legitimate son and heir Isaac.
+(Genesis 21:9-10)

 - Sikhs believe in Ik Onkar, one creator who is present in all of creation.
 Sikhs refer to God as Waheguru.

 Muslims profess belief in Allah and his prophet Mohammad.

 - Sikhs accept the scripture of Siri Guru Granth Sahib as the living word of their Guru or Enlighter.
 The Guru Granth offers instruction and guidance on how to achieve humility and overcome egoism to illuminate and liberate the soul from the bondage of spiritual darkness.

 - Muslims follow the scripture of the Quran believing it to be the word of God as revealed to the Prophet Mohammad by the Angel Gabriel.

 4. Fundamental Principles:

 - Honest earning.

 - Initiation rites of Tenth Guru.